Looking back, I can see that I've changed my life around a few times.

-At fourteen, I proudly announced to my school careers teacher that I wanted to be a freelance photo-journalist, and was immediately sent on work experience at a local engineering factory so that I could get a taste of the real world.
-I remember feeling rather scared by the prospect of a life on the foundry floor, and a question emerged that has lived with me ever since; how was it that the guys smelting metal, peering into furnaces, fashioning molten ingots or machining the metal blades of enormous turbines were evidently paid so much less than their cuff-linked counterparts in the warm offices that overlooked the enormous grey metal-working sheds?
+Aged fourteen, I proudly announced to my school careers teacher that I wanted to be a freelance photo-journalist, and was immediately sent on work experience at a local engineering factory so that I could get a taste of the real world.
+I remember feeling scared by the prospect of a life on the foundry floor, and a question emerged that has lived with me ever since; how was it that the guys smelting metal, peering into furnaces, fashioning molten ingots or machining the metal blades of enormous turbines were evidently paid so much less than their cuff-linked counterparts in the air-conditioned offices that overlooked the enormous grey metal-working sheds?

 I guess it wasn't the first time that a question of social justice had presented itself, and it wouldn't be the last.

 I've always been fascinated by the different ways in which we see the world

 Not to be deterred by careers advice, I decided that my intention to work with imagery was serious and I clawed my way onto an undergraduate photography, film and TV course in London.
 I started freelancing around the city, working on big accounts with some of the 'names' in the business and used my college time to become a specialist in some of the technologies of the day.
 It was mostly great fun and I was slowly drawn into the advertising, editorial and fashion media machine.
 In those days, the glamour, gloss and money of the work obscured my feelings of an industry sponsored by consumerism, exploitation and dishonesty.
 I ignored the my nagging sense of conflict for as long as I could, focusing instead on my aesthetic engagement with the imagery and the excitement of a nomadic, arts-based lifestyle that felt edgy and progressive.